Bloom Charleston Featured Speakers

 -

-Ryan McEneney - Spokesperson, Endless Summer® Hydrangeas + First Editions® Shrubs & Trees
+Ryan McEnaney - Spokesperson, Endless Summer® Hydrangeas + First Editions® Shrubs & Trees

 Ryan is a fifth-generation family owner at Bailey Nurseries, one of the country’s largest producers of shrubs and trees.
-He is also a garden designer, author, and spokesperson for Bailey’s consumer brands: Endless Summer® Hydrangeas, First Editions® Shrubs & Trees, and Easy Elegance® Roses.
+He’s a garden designer, author, and spokesperson for Bailey’s consumer brands: Endless Summer® Hydrangeas, First Editions® Shrubs & Trees, and Easy Elegance® Roses.
+Passionate about connecting people to nature, Ryan travels nationwide to help home gardeners succeed.
+His work has been featured in Better Homes & Gardens, HGTV Magazine, Martha Stewart Living, and more.
+His book, Field Guide to Outside Style, helps gardeners discover their own style and create joyful, welcoming outdoor spaces.